jptacek/JPtacek.com/src/documents/2014/12/angularJS-further-with-directives/index.html.md

 </div>
 ```

 It is also worth talking a bit about scope in directives.
-By default, you are binding to the parent scope of the controller.
+As we mentioned earlier, by default, you are binding to the parent scope of the controller.
 In many instances this will work well, but if you want to display your directive more than once on a page, you would need a
 controller for each directive.
 That is no good.